 Keynote Speaker: Communication Ethics and Semiotics

-Her main research areas are Philosophy of Language, Semiotics, Translation Studies, Communication Studies.
-With co-author Augusto Ponzio she has introduced the seminal concept of "semioethics".
+With Augusto Ponzio she has introduced the seminal concept of "semioethics".

-Her book titles include: The Self as a Sign, the World and the Other (2013), She publishes regularly in English and Italian.
-Some of her titles include The Self as a Sign, the World and the Other (2013), Em outro lugar e de outro modo.
-Filosofia da linguagem, crítica literária e teoria da tradução em, em torno e a partir de Bakhtin (2013), Sign Studies and Semioethics.
-Communication, Translation and Values (2014), Riflessioni sulla teoria del linguaggio e dei segni (2014), Victoria Welby and the Science of Signs (2015), Nella vita dei segni.
-Percorsi della semiotica (2015), (in collab. with A. Ponzio) Semioetica e comunicazione globale (2014) and Lineamenti di semiotica e di filosofia del linguaggio.
-Contributo all'interpretazione e all'ascolto della parola (2016), The Global World and Its Manifold Faces.
-Otherness at the Basis of Communication (2016), Digressioni nella storia.
+Her book titles include: The Self as a Sign, the World and the Other (2013), Em outro lugar e de outro modo (2013), Sign Studies and Semioethics.
+Communication, Translation and Values (2014), Riflessioni sulla teoria del linguaggio e dei segni (2014), Victoria Welby and the Science of Signs (2015), Nella vita dei segni (2015), (in collab. with A. Ponzio) Semioetica e comunicazione globale (2014) and Lineamenti di semiotica e di filosofia del linguaggio (2016).
+Her most recent monograph is The Global World and Its Manifold Faces.
+Otherness as the Basis of Communication (2016), followed by the volumes Digressioni nella storia.
 Dal tempo del sogno al tempo della globalizzazione (2017), Challenges to Living Together.
 Transculturalism, Migration, Exploitation.
 For a Semioethics of Human Relations (2017), and for the book series Athanor, Fedi, credenze e fanatismo (Faiths, Beliefs and Fanaticism, ed.
 2016), Pace, pacificazione, pacifismo e i loro linguaggi (Peace, pacification, pacifism and their languages, ed.
 2017), and L'immagine nella parola, nella musica e nella pittura (The image in the word, in music and in painting, ed.
 2018).

 Patrick Lee Plaisance